nyu-mll/jiant/probing/README.md

 ## Running the experiments from the paper

-We provide a frozen branch, [`edgeprobe_frozen_feb2019`](https://github.com/jsalt18-sentence-repl/jiant/tree/edgeprobe_frozen_feb2019), which should reflect the master branch as of the final version of the paper.
+We provide a frozen branch, [`ep_frozen_20190723`](https://github.com/nyu-mll/jiant/tree/ep_frozen_20190723), which should reproduce the experiments from both papers above.

+Additionally, there's an older branch, [`edgeprobe_frozen_feb2019`](https://github.com/jsalt18-sentence-repl/jiant/tree/edgeprobe_frozen_feb2019), which is a snapshot of `jiant` as of the final version of the ICLR paper.
+However, this is much messier than above.

 The configs in `jiant/config/edgeprobe/edgeprobe_*.conf` are the starting point for the experiments in the paper, but are supplemented by a number of parameter overrides (the `-o` flag to `main.py`).
 We use a set of bash functions to keep track of these, which are maintained in [`jiant/scripts/edges/exp_fns.sh`](../scripts/edges/exp_fns.sh).